tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-2-the_language.md

 ## Blue: Perception of Ideas

-The color Blue represents iNtuition: a preference for perceiving ideas rather than facts
+The color Blue represents iNtuition: a preference for perceiving ideas rather than facts.

+### Why Blue?

+- Opposite of Yellow
+- Perception implies openness, and very dark colors are more open
+- Compared to the other colors, Blue feels like it is moving away (receeding)
-- Ideas tend to come to us at night
+- Ideas tend to come to us during the night
-- Perception implies openness
-- We tend to reflect on things at night
+- We tend to reflect on things during the night
   - Night is when our conscience may hit us, and we may regret our actions
   - When we think of cruel people, we may think: "How do they sleep at night?"

 ## Yellow: Perception of Facts

-The color Yellow represents Sensation: a preference for perceiving facts rather than ideas
+The color Yellow represents Sensation: a preference for perceiving facts rather than ideas.

+### Why Yellow?

+- Opposite of Blue
+- Perception implies openness, and very light colors are more open
+- Compared to the other colors, Yellow feels like it is coming forward
 - Facts tend to come to us during the day
-- Perception implies openness
+- We tend to work with things during the day
-- Yellow: the sun, daytime
+  - Yellow is associated with the sun and daytime
+  - It's difficult to sleep in the day so we are more active

 ## Green: Decisions Made Logically

-The color Green represents Thinking: a preference for objective decisions
+The color Green represents Thinking: a preference for making objective, logical decisions.

+### Why Green?

+- Opposite of Red
+- Compared to Blue and Yellow, Green is stationary and closed: strong, unwavering
 - Logic - universal, cool, unemotional
--
+  - Law of the jungle: survival of the fittest
+  - No feelings, no mercy, kill or be killed

 ## Red: Decisions Made Emotionally

-The color Red represents Feeling: a preference for personal decisions
+The color Red represents Feeling: a preference for making personal, emotional decisions.

+### Why Red?

+- Opposite of Green
+- Compared to Blue and Yellow, Red is closed and stationary: strong, unwavering
 - Emotion - human, blood
+  - Very personal, loving caring: hearts are Red, not Green
-- Getting mad and seeing red
+  - Getting mad and seeing Red

 ## Vertical: